ziyoung/better-wilcom-docs/wilcom-docs/Production/output/Read_designs_from_embroidery_disk.md

 ## To read designs from embroidery disk...

-1Insert the embroidery disk in your computer’s floppy disk drive.
+1. Insert the embroidery disk in your computer’s floppy disk drive.

-2Select Embroidery Disk > Open.
+2. Select Embroidery Disk > Open.

 ![LegacyFeaturesEmbroideryDisk.png](assets/LegacyFeaturesEmbroideryDisk.png)